Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Sheaves on abelian varieties

 \section{Sheaves on abelian varieties}

-In this section, we will study the sheaves on abelian varieties.
-The main result is Theorem \ref{CGG}, which, as an analogy of \cite[Proposition 2.7]{EZ16}, is specially used to study fibrations over abelian varieties.
+In this section, we will study sheaves on abelian varieties.
+The main result is Theorem \ref{CGG}, which, as a generalization of \cite[Proposition 2.7]{EZ16}, is used in the present paper to study fibrations over abelian varieties.
+The idea of the proof is stimulated by \cite[Theorem 3.1.1]{HP16}.